 To access the Settings page, click on Settings in the top navigation bar.
 This page is accessible to permissioned Admin users, to configure the Retention Dashboard such that it more closely matches parameters, weights and thresholds for calculating students’ risk score for their schools/programs.

-As part of their custom configuration, each institution has the option of selecting performance metrics/risk factors to be considered for the calculation of their students’ risk scores.
-Permissioned Admin users can select any of the five performance metrics/risk factors available currently, to calculate daily percentage points for different aspects of a student’s performance.
+As part of their custom configuration, each institution has the option of selecting performance metrics/factors to be considered for the calculation of their students’ risk scores.
+For each individual school, permissioned Admin users can select any of the five performance metrics/risk factors available currently, to calculate daily percentage points for different aspects of a student’s performance.
 See our article on student performance metric and risk factor definitions to learn more.

 Weights & Thresholds